metajinomics/2016-08-11-ISU/lessons/06-automating_a_workflow.md

     $ ./myscript.sh
     $ bash myscript.sh
-      My file name is untrimmed_fastq/SRR097977.fastq
+      My file name is SRR097977.fastq
-      My file name is untrimmed_fastq/SRR098026.fastq
+      My file name is SRR098026.fastq

-The thing about running programs on the command line is that the shell may not know the location of your executables unless they are in the 'path' of know locations for programs.
+The thing about running programs on the command line without specifying the program `bash` is that the shell may not know the location of your executables unless they are in the 'path' of know locations for programs.
 So, you need to tell the shell the path to your script, which is './' if it is in the same directory.

 ****

 **Exercise**

-1) Use nano to save the code above to a script called myscript.sh
+1) Use nano to save the for loop you created in the first exercise (identify the number of sequences in each fastq file) in this session to a script called `myscript.sh`.
+(Hint: don't forget to specify what directory the files are in)
 2) run the script

 ****

+****
+Q: What is the advantage of a for loop?
+A: Some programs are written to handle one file at a time (unlike `grep` in our example).
+You can use a for loop to repeatly execute the program over all files in a directory.

+Q: Why use a shell script?
+A: A shell script can contain many different comments, including multiple for loops.
+****

-## A real shell script
+## A more complicated shell script

 Now, let's do something real.
 First, recall the code from our our fastqc workflow earlier, with a few extra "echo" statements.